 Abandoned Cart Email: Emails that are sent to visitors who abandon their shopping carts online, provided you already have their email address.
 This address can be obtained from previous interactions or from the abandoned checkout itself.

-AJAX cart: A style of Shopify cart that allows the shopper to remain on the product page after they have added an item to cart.
+AJAX cart: A style of Shopify cart that allows the shopper to remain on the product page after they have added an item to the cart.

 App: A plugin that can be installed (free or for a fee) that enables new features or services for your Shopify store.